ddjohn/blackduck-api.js/README.md

 # bluckduck-api.js
-Bluck Duck API for Node
+Black Duck API for Node

 ## Using this package